jpoehls/old-zduck-web/_posts/2009-10-12-from-windows-live-mesh-to-dropbox.markdown

   <img src="{{site.img_url}}/posts/mesh_log_small.jpg" /></a>

 All too often I would update files and trust Mesh to sync them only to find out later that Mesh never picked up on the changes.
-Maybe it’s just the fancy UI they've given it, but I don't feel like the News pane is giving me all the details about which files have been uploaded, when, and which ones are still in progress.
+Maybe it's just the fancy UI they've given it, but I don't feel like the News pane is giving me all the details about which files have been uploaded, when, and which ones are still in progress.